Epicodus-Curriculum/shared-full-stack/webpack-hosting.md

 > gh-pages -d dist
 ```

-After we’ve successfully deployed our site, it will be hosted at a URL like this, where `{USERNAME}` is your github username and `{REPONAME}` is the name of your repository :
+After we've successfully deployed our site, it will be hosted at a URL like this, where `{USERNAME}` is your github username and `{REPONAME}` is the name of your repository :

 ```
 https://{USERNAME}.github.io/{REPONAME}
 ```

-If we want to update our live site with some changes, we’ll need to `git checkout` to the branch that has the most up to date code, then run our deploy script.
+If we want to update our live site with some changes, we'll need to `git checkout` to the branch that has the most up to date code, then run our deploy script.
 Typically we deploy from the `main` branch but it's possible to deploy from any branch.
 Each time we deploy, another commit gets made on our gh-pages branch.
 The commit message will be "Updates" by default, if you want a custom commit message you can specify it by using the `-m` option.

 ```
 $ npm run deploy -- -m "Deploy site with new colors"